 What are we to write about? is the question that comes to one's mind when the notice is given out that contributions to the Magazine are wanted.
-None of us enjoyed coming back to school in the second week of February after the long midsummer holidays-work and lessons seemed so uninteresting after being out in the open-but it had to be, and we had to
+None of us enjoyed coming back to school in the second week of February after the long midsummer holidays-work and lessons seemed so uninteresting after being out in the open-but it had to be, and we had to make the best of a bad job.

 To the boys who were here last year there was one interesting side and that was seeing the new boys, and being moved up to a higher form-even although the work is more difficult.
 Many of our boys have been moved on to the Fourth Form and so have said "farewell" to the Junior School.
-We said good-bye to them rather sorrowfully although we rejoice that they are fit to do the more advanced work, and hope they will take with them the good name they bore whilst in
+We said good-bye to them rather sorrowfully although we rethey will take with them the good name they bore whilst in the Junior School.